 This system also gives you more control over the overall strength of your french press coffee.
-To brew a stronger batch, all you need to do is stack the mesh screens to filter the ground out, giving your delicious coffee more polished notes of flavor.
+To brew a stronger batch of hot coffee, just stack the mesh screens to filter the grounds out, giving your delicious coffee more polished notes of flavor.

 Faberware Classic Yosemite Stainless Steel Percolator

 With its food-grade stainless steel construction, the Mueller French Press is a durable option that your group can use to brew savory french press coffee by the campfire after a long day of hiking.
-Double insulated to preserve temperatures for both hot and cold liquids.
+It’s double-insulated to preserve temperatures for both hot and cold liquids.

-Weighing about 2.2 pounds on its own, the Mueller’s larger volume does make it heavier to carry and bulky to pack.
-However, if you’re traveling with a larger group, it may be easier to accommodate with several people willing to take turns to transport it.
-There are several benefits to the Mueller being larger and heavier.
-Primarily, these characteristics are assurances that the Mueller is built for the long haul, and will last you for a long time–even when you get home from your traveling.
+Weighing about 2.2 pounds on its own, the Mueller’s larger volume does make it heavier and bulkier.
+However, if you’re traveling with a larger group, it may be easier to accommodate if several people are willing to take turns transporting it.

 Weight and Material

 Though these may seem pretty straightforward, the composition of your coffee maker will determine how easy it is to carry around.